awhyshow/Pricing-and-Production-Optimization/README.md

 Other products show strong margins but low sales volume, limiting their impact

-Factories differ significantly in output and operational efficiency
+Factories differ significantly in output levels and operational efficiency

 Without a clear view of these dynamics, pricing and production decisions risk leaving profit unrealized.